-Seasonal Animal, Conservation, Education, Camp Counselor and Guest Service Staff
+Seasonal Animal, Conservation, Education, Tour Guide, Camp Counselor and Guest Service Staff

 The Wilds, one of the largest conservation centers in North America, is located in rural southeastern Ohio, about 90 minutes east of Columbus.
 The campus sits on 9,154 acres (approximately 14 square miles) and includes 2,000 acres of pastures, a 27-acre Carnivore Conservation Center and is home to rare and endangered animals from around the world and hundreds of indigenous species.
 Additional facilities include the Johnson Visitor Center, Overlook Cafe and Overlook Gift Market.

 The Wilds combines cutting-edge conservation science and education programs with hands-on experiences and one-of-a-kind adventures for visitors.
-Featured seasonal jobs include Conservation Educators (March 13–May 28), Lifeguard/Camp Safety & Maintenance Leads (May 15–August 11) and WildeCamp Educators (May 29–August 7).
+Featured seasonal jobs include Conservation Educators, Interpretive Tour Guides, Lifeguard/Camp Safety & Maintenance Leads (May 15–August 11) and WildeCamp Educators (May 29–August 7).
 Compensation starts at $8.25/hour and affordable staff housing is available onsite.
 Benefits include free Open-Air Safari Tours and admission to the Columbus Zoo and Zoombezi Bay and discounts on food and merchandise.
 Each position has specific minimum qualifications.
 Explore all current job openings and apply online.

 14000 International Rd.